vothane/BullRocket/README.md

 Stock market analysis with various Machine Learning algorithms.

-## Usage

-# Neural Networks
+## Neural Networks

-The objective of the test case is to understand the correlation factors between the exchange rate of some currencies, the spot price of gold and the S&P 500 index.
+The objective of this test case is to understand the correlation factors between the exchange rate of some currencies, the spot price of gold and the S&P 500 index.
 This is important in the diversification of an investment portfolio (long term investing not hi-freq trading).
 In